Checkmarx/JS-SCP/src/general-coding-practices/dependencies.md

 approved managed code rather than creating new unmanaged code for common tasks".

-Nevertheless, while writing their own applications developers should handle third-party dependencies carefully as they will be part of their applications
+Nevertheless, while writing their own applications developers should handle third-party dependencies carefully as they will be part of their applications.

 We will focus on [npm][2] as it is still the most used package manager.
 In general [yarn][3] is full compatible with [npm][2] what doesn't mean that discussed issues do also apply to it.
 In fact [yarn][3] came to solve some of them.

-To install a dependency using [npm][2] we do
+To install a dependency using [npm][2] we do:

 ```shell
 $ npm install [PACKAGE-NAME] --save